-If you’re a new author, the publishing process can seem bewildering.
+If you’re a new author, the book publishing process can seem bewildering.
 Just how does your manuscript end up as a book?
-Here’s a simple eight-step guide to the process.
+Here’s a simple eight-step guide to how it works.

 But what happens in between your head and their heads?
 What are the key stages, how long does it take, and what will you have to do?
 There’s no reason you should know any of this – unless you have some experience of working in a publishing house.
 Here’s how the publishing process works.